Withdraw your data from YLCE

-Yorkshire Board of Education lectures taken over by YLCEMay 1st, 1871
+Yorkshire Board of Education lectures developed by Emily KitsonMay 1st, 1871

 In the spring of 1871, the Yorkshire Board of Education sponsored lectures on health and hygiene for working women.
-However, these were delivered by a doctor and professional lecturer and were far too high brow for the audience.
-Mrs Kitson, one of the founders of YLCE suggested and developed more hands on sessions that proved hugely successful.
+However, these were delivered by a doctor and professional lecturer and were far too highbrow for the audience.
+Mrs Kitson, one of the founders of what was to become YLCE suggested and developed more hands-on sessions that proved hugely successful.
 The sessions had two syllabuses "Sanitary Lectures to Working Women in Leeds" and "Two Winters' Experience in Giving Lectures to my Fellow Townswomen of the Working Class on Physiology and Hygiene" Both were practical sessions involving illustrations, diagrams and simple demonstrations.
-There were many session delivered until the Spring of 1873.
+There were many sessions delivered until the Spring of 1873.

-Opening of Yorkshire College of CookeryJanuary 1st, 1874
+Opening of Yorkshire Training College of CookeryJanuary 1st, 1874